-Most visitors, quite rightly, come to Mozambique for the sea.
-There are hundreds of dive and snorkelling sites along this quite extraordinary coast.
+Most visitors, quite rightly, come to Mozambique for a beach holiday.
+There are hundreds of dive and snorkeling sites along this quite extraordinary coast.
 And besides the abundant reef fish and spectacular coral, there are also the glorious marine giants.

 The soft-shelled leatherback turtle grows to over two-and-a-half meters long, and the beach town of Tofo is famous for its whale shark snorkeling and dives with manta rays.